AmalMtibaa/Problem-solving-solver-for-constraint-satisfaction-using-general-algorithms/README.md

 # Problem-solving-solver-for-constraint-satisfaction-using-general-algorithms

-This project was part of Artifical intelligence assignement where we created a general algorithm that can solve N-Queens, Sudoku and ColoringMap problems using Python
+This project was part of an assignment in Artificial intelligence course in INSAT where we created a general algorithm that can solve N-Queens, Sudoku and ColoringMap problems using Python

 #
-We have created a csp class for the formalization of satisfaction problems of constraints.
+We have created a csp class for the formalization of the satisfaction of problems with constraints.
 This class is represented by a set of variables.
 We associate to each variable a set of domains and constraints.
 The code of this class is in csp.py et cspUtil.py